MacroPower/macropower-analytics-panel/README.md

 **To use this plugin, you must run a server to receive and store/emit data.** There are a few different options to choose from, and they may each require different panel settings.
 Please refer to each of the linked servers' repos for more information.

+This plugin's [example](https://github.com/MacroPower/macropower-analytics-panel/tree/master/example) directory has a few docker-compose files that should help you get started, however we do not have them for every server (contributions welcome).

 #### Default

 Included in this plugin's repo is a simple [Go server](https://github.com/MacroPower/macropower-analytics-panel/tree/master/server) that requires no external dependencies.
 It can expose OpenMetrics and/or log sessions (using logfmt or JSON) to standard out.
 Its metrics are intended to be used with Prometheus; however, you can also use any OpenMetrics compatible metrics system (e.g. InfluxDB, Timescale).
 Logs work well in a container with the [Loki docker driver](https://grafana.com/docs/loki/latest/clients/docker-driver/), but any logging system that can parse structured logs will also work just fine.

+Get started or test this option with `docker-compose -f example/server/docker-compose.yaml up`

 #### analytics-panel-listener